ionic-team/ionic-docs/src/pages/angular/slides.md

 }
 ```

-For more information on effects in Swiper, please see https://swiperjs.com/angular#effects.
+For more information on effects in Swiper, please see <a href="https://swiperjs.com/angular#effects" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular#effects</a>.

 ## Wrap Up

 Now that you have Swiper installed, there is a whole set of new Swiper features for you to enjoy.
-We recommend starting with the Swiper Angular Introduction: https://swiperjs.com/angular and then referencing https://swiperjs.com/swiper-api for the entire Swiper API.
+We recommend starting with the Swiper Angular Introduction: <a href="https://swiperjs.com/angular" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular</a> and then referencing <a href="https://swiperjs.com/swiper-api" target="_blank" rel="noopener noreferrer">https://swiperjs.com/swiper-api</a> for the entire Swiper API.

 ### Where do I file issues?

-Before opening an issue, please consider creating a post on the [Swiper Discussion Board](https://github.com/nolimits4web/swiper/discussions) or the [Ionic Forum](https://forum.ionicframework.com/) to see if your issue can be resolved by the community.
+Before opening an issue, please consider creating a post on the <a href="https://github.com/nolimits4web/swiper/discussions" target="_blank" rel="noopener noreferrer">Swiper Discussion Board</a> or the <a href="https://forum.ionicframework.com" target="_blank">Ionic Forum</a> to see if your issue can be resolved by the community.

-If you are running into problems with the Swiper library, new bugs should be filed on the Swiper repo: https://github.com/nolimits4web/swiper/issues
+If you are running into problems with the Swiper library, new bugs should be filed on the Swiper repo: <a href="https://github.com/nolimits4web/swiper/issues" target="_blank" rel="noopener noreferrer">https://github.com/nolimits4web/swiper/issues</a>

-If you are running into problems with the `IonicSwiper` module, new bugs should be filed on the Ionic Framework repo: https://github.com/ionic-team/ionic-framework/issues
+If you are running into problems with the `IonicSwiper` module, new bugs should be filed on the Ionic Framework repo: <a href="https://github.com/ionic-team/ionic-framework/issues" target="_blank" rel="noopener noreferrer">https://github.com/ionic-team/ionic-framework/issues</a>